-I have taught in McGraw for almost 3 decades.
+I have taught in McGraw for over 3 decades.
 I have been honored to be a Resource Room/Consultant Teacher for my tenure in the district.
 I have taught Special Education in grades 7-12.

 I became a foster parent in 2001 and adopted my three children.
 In the summers, I would coach softball for the McGraw Recreation Department.
 I have written many grants for the community.
 I worked with Bob Schlict to obtain funds to refurbish the Central New York Free College Cemetery.
 I worked with Dan Bilodeau, Ken Gilbert, and Alan McLean and successfuly obtained funds to build the Bennett Street Fields for the children and the village of McGraw.
 In 2001, I was awarded Franziska Racker Centers Individual of the Year.

 "You don't need to hold a child's hand to guide them to learn, you need to hold them responsible for their own learning."